 I recommend oak for this smoked top round but any smoking wood will work fine.

-The cooking process should take about 4-5 hours to reach medium rare but may vary depending on your smoker, how often you open the smoker, the weather and even how cold the meat is when you place it into the smoker.
+The cooking process should take about 4-5 hours to reach medium rare but may vary depending on your smoker, how often you open the smoker, the weather, meat thickness and even how cold the meat is when you place it into the smoker.

 This allows you to keep the lid closed and still know when the meat needs to be removed from the smoker.

-When the meat reaches 137°F it has reached medium rare and is the best temperature in my opinion for eating great beef.
+When the meat reaches about 137°F it has reached medium rare and is the best temperature in my opinion for eating this cut of beef.

 Bring the top round into the kitchen and set it on a cutting board, tent some foil over it for about 10-15 minutes to allow the juices to redistribute before slicing.